SBKubric/tcp-controllable-light/README.md

-# tcp-lantern
+# tcp-controllable-light
-A simple app, that allows remote controlling of device (lantern) by TCP.
+A simple app, that allows remote controlling of device (light) by TCP.